 In my case, it looks like the final step for eliminating any possible reoccurring inflammation on my skin will lie in closing the door the “opportunistic pathogens” have been using by having a medical professional address my tonsils (and/or wisdom teeth)—and I’m preparing to start that part of the journey.

 As an afterthought, once your digestive tract is sealed up nice: If you’re really into experimenting with food, you could try and manipulate the populations of little critters in your gut by finding out which ones are most closely associated with the causes of your condition and cutting down on what foods are their favorites and/or adding more of the foods their competitors enjoy to your diet to achieve a better balance.
-Simple example: Firmicutes (processed grains, sugars…) levels drop and Bacteroidetes (healthy protein, fat…) increase nearly linearly as an overweight person loses that weight.
+Simple example: Firmicutes (which enjoys processed grains, sugars…) levels drop and Bacteroidetes (whom dig on healthy protein, fat…) levels increase nearly linearly as an overweight person loses that weight.

 It’s time now to broaden the scope of testing this Werewolf Cure Hypothesis but it may be years yet before I have final results for you—and, if you’re suffering now and looking for answers, it may be too long to wait.
 That’s why I’ve decided to put this all down for you as it is now, before I’ve set up official scientific testing but with all indications looking extremely promising.
 As far as I can tell—and “I’m a writer, not a doctor”—there’s no serious risks associated with attentive brushing and flossing and higher levels of vitamin C. It’s a possible solution so simple and seemingly disconnected that I’m not surprised it’s been so easily overlooked by a complex world (also, the profits—motivating companies to finance research in this direction—wouldn’t be immediately clear).